Blog articles

-Being a daycare manager… The art of being a Swiss Army knife!
+Being a Daycare Manager… The Art of Being a Swiss Army Knife!

 If your staff can compare themselves to octopuses and their tentacles when working with children, you, as a daycare manager, are undoubtedly a Swiss Army knife.
 You're in charge of accounting, human resources and building maintenance.
 You make sure that everyone is well, you replace a sick colleague yourself, and so on.
 Did I say “et cetera”?
 Yes... but I'll say it again: ET CETERA